Children's social care teams

-Bracknell Forest MASH is the single point of contact for all safeguarding concerns regarding children and young people living in Bracknell.
+Bracknell Forest MASH is the single point of contact for all safeguarding concerns around children and young people living in Bracknell.
 The MASH brings together a team of professionals from a number of partner agencies to deal with all safeguarding concerns for a child or young person.

 Within the MASH, information from partner agencies will be collated to assess risk and decide what action to take.
 As a result, the agencies will be able to act quickly, in a co-ordinated and consistent way, ensuring that vulnerable children and families are kept safe and supported.

 The partner agencies include:

 - children's social care (including children with disabilities)

 All partners have signed up to an Information Sharing Agreement that specifies what data can be shared within the MASH, and what happens to that data once a decision is made about the case.